 "Those who are absent are always wrong." - African proverb

 The best way to learn how to make visualizations is to make visualizations.
-There will be several projects, a presentation on a visualization of your choice, and points for class participation.
+There will be several projects, a presentation on a visualization of your choice, some in-class work, and (normally) points for class participation.

 The final grade will be calculated as follows: